csandker/spnegoDown/README.md

 ## Technical Background

-A blog post explained the technical background coming soon...
+A blog post explaining the technical background can be found here:<br> https://contextis.com/blog/downgrade-spnego-authentication

 ## Setup
 The downgrade attack requires the attacker to be able to receive and modify network packets (best results can be achieved in a Man-in-the-Middle position).<br>